-- 1. The developer should reconstruct Hudson Road to provide two eleven-foot travel lanes and two five-foot shoulders from the southerly end of the future DelDOT roundabout improvement at the Delaware Route 54 intersection to the south end of the site frontage plus the additional distance required to accommodate the required turn lanes and transitions.
-This distance is estimated to be 257 feet.
+- 1. The developer should reconstruct Hudson Road to provide two eleven-foot travel lanes and two five-foot shoulders from the north end of the site frontage, plus the additional distance required to accommodate the bypass lane, to the south end of the site frontage, plus the additional distance required to accommodate the required turn lanes and transitions.
 At DelDOT's discretion, the developer should provide a bituminous concrete overlay to the existing travel lanes.
 DelDOT should analyze the existing lanes' pavement section and recommend an overlay thickness to the developer's engineer, if necessary. - 2.
 The developer should construct a full access site entrance for the proposed Warrington Property development on Hudson Road.
 The proposed configuration is shown in the table below; per direction from DelDOT, a bypass lane should be provided along the southbound Hudson Road approach.